-Types of property to buy in Ireland
+Types of property you could call home in Ireland

 If you’re buying with the intention to let your property, on a long-term basis or as a short term holiday rental, you need to consider this plan when choosing where and what to buy.
 It will pay to consider tourist footfall, nearby attractions and facilities, proximity to an airport, and whether the property will appeal to renters, i.e. is it close to public transport?
 Is it in a fashionable part of the city?